brandon840/Chess-game/README.md

-# Chess-game
+# Chess-game (in progress)
-Chess game with GUI and simple AI
+Chess game with GUI

+Piece classes have been implemented so far